Iranian Azerbaijanis: Religion

 The majority of Azerbaijanis are followers of Shia Islam.
 Azerbaijanis commemorate Shia holy days (ten first days of the holy month of Muharram) at least with the same intensity as other Iranians.
 In metropolitan cities with mixed ethnic composition, such as Tehran, Azerbaijanis are thought to be more intense in their expression of religious ritual than their Persian counterparts.
-However, Azerbaijanis are less inclined to Islamism.
-This is evident by the fact that just before the revolution Azerbaijanis followed either Mohammad Kazem Shariatmadari or Kho'i, both traditionalist jurists.
-In contrast, Persians followed more radical Ruhollah Khomeini.

 There is also a small minority of Azerbaijanis who practice the Baháʼí Faith.
 Also in recent years, some Azerbaijanis in Iran have begun converting to Christianity, which is strictly prohibited and can result in imprisonment.

-Followers of Yarisan religion (Goran in the Azerbaijani language) constitute a significant fraction of the population.
-In some regions Yarisan followers are sometimes known as Shamlus, a clear reference to the name of Shamlu tribe, which was one of the main constituents of Qizilbash confederation.